maxxNcode/say-to-go/README.md

    - Click navigation arrows to move between images
 8. Use the "Back to Search" button to return to the main screen
 9. Try the "Next Near Area" button to explore nearby locations
+10. Click the "ABOUT" button to learn more about the project

 ## Browser Support